Facebook Announces Project Libra, Its Wildly Ambitious Plan to Bring Cryptocurrency to the Masses

 Project Libra’s roll-out comes as Facebook faces unprecedented scrutiny from regulators, and is battling to regain users’ trust after a series of privacy scandals.
 The currency’s blockchain, which is open source, will be programmed in a new language developed by Facebook called Move.
 It will not only serve as a transaction record, but provide what one partner describes as an “innovation layer” that invites third parties to build smart contracts and other blockchain-based services.

 In launching the currency, Facebook appears to be betting that customers will treat it as a financial service.
-According to Calibra’s head of product Dante Disparte, customers in the U.S. will be subject to so-called “know your customer” requirements, meaning they will have to provide detailed personal information to use the service.
+According to the Libra Association’s head of policy, Dante Disparte, customers in the U.S. will be subject to so-called “know your customer” requirements, meaning they will have to provide detailed personal information to use the service.

 This raises the question of why Facebook is leading Project Libra in the first place.
 Based on conversations with Facebook executives, the company appears to see an opportunity to cut into the remittance market by offering users an easy, low-cost way to transfer funds across borders.

-Note: An earlier version of this story misstated the title of Dante Disparte.